dk14/wolfram-mega/docs/dsl.md

 It is based on modern quantitative finance and renders to a tree of binary options, thus allowing expression of arbitrary financial contracts.

 It is typesafe.
-It provides checks and restrictions that allow you to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity - you only collaterize what's necceessary.
+It provides checks and restrictions that allow traders to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity - you only collaterize what's necceessary.

 ## Example